 This picture doesn’t look too bad, does it?
 It looks like you can still purchase some frozen goods.
 Here’s the deal, the news anchors in Myrtle Beach, South Carolina are telling the people they may lose electricity and may be without power once the storm hits for weeks possibly.
 If I lived there, I wouldn’t want to fill my freezer right now.

-This picture below looks okay, yes, there are few empty spots on the shelves.
+This picture below looks okay, yes, there are a few empty spots on the shelves.
 But it looks like you can still get a few of your favorite drinks.

 This picture concerns me a lot.
 It looks like everyone scrambled to buy batteries at the last minute.
 Yes, the very last minute as in two days before the storm hits.
 YIKES!